aymammeri/uFile-client/README.md

 - As a signed in user, I would like to see the all my uploaded.

+- As a signed in user, I would like to download my files.

 - As a signed in user, I would like to delete my file.